 I never ate Shrikhand or Aamrakhand (which is shrikhand with mangoes) as a kid.
 It’s not very popular in Bengali community.
-I learned about this yummy Indian treat from Arvind who loves eating shrikand in summer, be it plain or with mangoes.
+I learned about this yummy Indian treat from my husband, Arvind who loves eating shrikand in summer, be it plain or with mangoes.

-Make sure you give this dessert a try this summer, if you haven’t already and enjoy the delicious richness of mango.
+Make sure you give this dessert a try this summer, if you haven’t already, and enjoy the delicious richness of mango.

 Here are a couple other Mango Recipes you will love!